NickGrunert/master-thesis/modules/03_truth_compare.typ

 #let truth_compare() = {
   text(lang:"en")[
-    == Objective Analysis of Score by Comparison with Truth Data It is essential to recall that the primary objective of the segmentation calculated here is to provide sufficiently accurate points within each segment to prompt SAM.
+    == Objective Analysis of Score by Comparison with Truth Data It is essential to recall that the primary objective of the segmentation calculated here is to provide sufficiently accurate points within each segment to prompt #abr("SAM").
     Therefore, an incomplete segment will be reduced to a valid point within the real structure.
     Conversely, an incorrect segment could lead to an invalid point outside the real structure.
     Given the potential for such discrepancies to disrupt the model's functionality, it is imperative to ascertain the integrity of the algorithm, even in the event of its partiality.
-    As SAM operates on the principle of detecting surfaces with only minimal indications of their potential locations, the necessity for precise segmentation does not arise.
+    As #abr("SAM") operates on the principle of detecting surfaces with only minimal indications of their potential locations, the necessity for precise segmentation does not arise.

     The scoring system delineated in @section:scoring is employed to evaluate the quality of the segmentation.
     The assumption that the scoring system can accurately evaluate the quality of segmentation is fundamental to this study.